john-hills/Udacity-DENG-Capstone/README.md

 > https://github.com/john-hills/Udacity-DENG-Capstone/blob/master/Capstone%20-%20PostgreSQL%20-%20Local.ipynb

-I have included the course summary below for completeness but you don't need to read it in order to understand what I've done.
+I have included the course summary and project outline below for completeness but you don't need to read them to follow what I have done.
+That said, these notes will be helpful if you want to replicate my work or if you're interested in doing the course yourself.

 ### Course Summary: